priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       rating: 2
       review: "Poor service experience on this stay.
 AC was not working in peak summer and front desk was unempathetic.
 No one came to look at the issue until 11pm after actively complaining.
 Even then, they just increased fan speed.
 Too tired to complain further but disappointing end to our journey."
     additional_considerations: "Start early for NH44 and be prepared for bad traffic and bad roads till Chak Daraya.
 Haldiram is near Sujanpur however not a recommended place for food.
 There are other good options at this stop though."

+  - day: 22
+    title: "Homeward Bound: The Final Chapter of an Unforgettable Journey"
+    date: "14 June 2025"
+    featured_image: "/assets/images/leh/day21-finaltripdistance.jpg"
+    description: "Day 22 was the final day of our journey.
+We had a slow, relaxed start and had breakfast at the hotel, which was much better than our previous stay at the same place.
+We then dropped off our car with Agarwal Movers and Packers.
+It cost us around ₹30,000 to ship it from Chandigarh to Bangalore.
+While slightly more expensive than other options, we've had good experiences with them in the past.
+(And as I write this, I’m happy to share that the car reached Bangalore safely in about 11 days—exactly as promised).
+After that, we took a taxi to the airport with all our luggage.
+Chandigarh airport is quite small, so there wasn’t much to do.
+We had a quick bite in the lounge and boarded our flight.
+By 9:30 pm on June 14th, we were finally home.
+We cleaned up and went to bed—tired, content, and full of memories from an amazing trip.
+Over the next few days, we were still in a bit of a trip hangover, reminiscing about the fun we had and the constant planning and re-planning we’d grown used to.
+It was truly a once-in-a-lifetime experience—and now, we wait for our next adventure."
+    highlights:
+      - "✅ Drop off process at Agarwal Movers and Packers"
+      - "❌ Lounge at Chandigarh airport"
+      - "❌ Trip came to an end"
+    photos:
+      - image: "/assets/images/leh/day22-kms.jpg"
+        caption: "Final kilometers reading on our car after the incredible journey"
+      - image: "/assets/images/leh/day22-dropoff.jpg"
+        caption: "Dropping off our faithful car at Agarwal Movers and Packers for shipping back to Bangalore"
+      - image: "/assets/images/leh/day22-luggage.jpg"
+        caption: "All packed up with our luggage ready for the journey home"
+      - image: "/assets/images/leh/day22-blrairport.jpg"
+        caption: "Finally back home at Bangalore airport - the end of our amazing 22-day adventure"
+    additional_considerations: "Along with car shipping, Agarwal movers and packers were happy to take some lugguage in the car, which helped as it reduced our flight lugguage"

 ---